Ganz Wien: Background

-Markus Spiegel brought Falco together with the music producer and sound mixer Robert Ponger, who composed a song for Reinhold Bilgeri in the summer of 1981, but he did not like it.
+Spiegel brought Falco together with the music producer and sound mixer Robert Ponger, who composed a song for Reinhold Bilgeri in the summer of 1981, but he did not like it.

 Writing

 The music and lyrics were written by Falco himself.
-The recording was mixed by Robert Ponger.
+The recording was mixed by Ponger.

 The song first appeared in 1981, on the album Psychoterror.
 It first charted on August 1, 1981 placing, at its highest, at number 8 in the album charts, and it continued to chart for 8 weeks, until September 15, 1981.
 This version is often credited to both Drahdiwaberl and Falco.
 Because the song dealt with the theme of drug use, the song was "indexed" and was banned from being played on the national pop station Hitradio Ö3.

-In September 1981, the English version That Scene (Ganz Wien) was released as a single, with an instrumental version as a B-side.
+In September 1981, the English version "That Scene (Ganz Wien)" was released as a single, with an instrumental version as a B-side.
 Falco was credited as a solo artist, without Drahdiwaberl.
 This version charted for 6 weeks starting on September 20, 1981, placing at its highest at number 11 on the Ö3-Hitparade.
 The English version was later reissued on the albums Austropop Kult in 2004, and in 2007 on the 25th anniversary edition of Einzelhaft.

 With the release of his Austrian number one hit "Der Kommissar" in December 1981, Falco saw both a national and international launch as a solo artist.
 Both the German version of Ganz Wien, as well as its B-side Maschine brennt, are included on Falco's 1982 album, Einzelhaft.

 Ganz Wien remained an integral part of Falco's live concerts, and he also occasionally appeared as a guest star at Drahdiwaberl concerts, including in 1996 at the 1000 Jahre Österreich/100 Jahre Drahdiwaberl show.